pyca/cryptography/docs/development/test-vectors.rst

   This is an invalid certificate per :rfc:`5280` 4.2.1.12.
 * ``malformed-san.pem`` - A certificate with a malformed SAN.
 * ``malformed-ian.pem`` - A certificate with a malformed IAN.
+* ``admissions_extension_optional_data_not_provided.pem`` -
+  A certificate containing the ``Admissions`` extension with multiple admissions, signed by ``x509/custom/ca/rsa_ca.pem`` CA. The admissions in this certificate are prepared using synthetic data to verify the possible corner cases are handled by the parser correctly (an admission missing naming authority or admission authority, a profession info missing naming authority or profession OIDs or the registration number etc).
+* ``admissions_extension_authority_not_provided.pem`` - A certificate containing
+  the ``Admissions`` extension with no admissions and no admission authority, signed by ``x509/custom/ca/rsa_ca.pem`` CA.

 Custom X.509 Request Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~